hqjb91/blog-articles/07-08-2024-Angular-Basics.md

 # Angular Development Guide

-A comprehensive guide to setting up and working with Angular, covering installation, workflows, project structure, modules, components, bindings, directives, and lifecycle hooks.
+Notes on setting up and working with Angular.

 ---